|Lecturer:||Ao.Univ.-Prof. Dr. Keith Andrews|

 Room D.2.16, ID01054, IICM, Inffeldgasse 16c, 1st floor.

-The lecture notes will be updated periodically during the course.[If you teach HCI and would like a zip file of the corresponding lecture slides (the same material but in HTML, SVG, PNG, and JPEG), please contact me by email.]
+If you teach and would like a zip file of the corresponding lecture slides (the same material but in HTML, SVG, PNG, and JPEG), please contact me by email.

 Note: Amazon credit me a small referal amount, should you purchase a book after following these links.

-This is the right place to ask questions about the course.
+This is where I will post news and announcements and where you should ask any questions you might have.
 It is also the right place to look to see if your questions have already been answered.